mminella/jsr352-springbatch-and-you/README.md

 Spring Version

 * From the root of the project, execute `mvn clean install -P jsr`
+* For the SystemCommandTasklet, we need to be sure that the staging directory has been created (the JSR batchlet checks and creates it if it is not).
 * From the target directory execute `java -jar jsr-talk-1.0.0.BUILD-SNAPSHOT.jar logAnalysisWithSpring inputFile=/tmp/jsr_temp/swk_small.log stagingDirectory=/tmp/jsr_temp/out/`